-Diana Cantu is in her second year as head women's golf coach at Maryland after a successful three-year stint as the top assistant at Baylor University.View Diana Cantu's Bio ⟩
+Diana Cantu is the head women's golf coach at University of Maryland.View Diana Cantu's Bio ⟩

 In her first year with the Lady Bears, she helped guide the squad to just the second NCAA Championship appearance in program history.
 In 2011-12, Baylor also saw its first women's golf All-American (Hayley Davis) as well as two All-Big 12 performers (Davis, Chelsey Cothran).